Complaints Procedure for Commercial Waste Brixton

 The procedure covers complaints from commercial customers, property managers and authorised representatives.
 A complaint is any expression of dissatisfaction about the delivery, timeliness or quality of business waste Brixton services, including failures to collect, missed collections, contamination of skips or poor communication.
 Complaints are distinct from routine enquiries or service requests and will be prioritised according to potential impact on safety, environment and ongoing operations.

-Illustration of complaint form and documentation To start a formal complaint, the complainant should provide a clear description of the issue, relevant dates and any photographic evidence where appropriate.
+A yellow industrial skip filled with tightly packed black and white rubbish bags, located outdoors on a paved surface, with red and yellow reflective safety markings on its sides.
+The skip appears to be part of waste collection or disposal services, likely in a commercial area near Brixton, with the bags showing signs of compression and overlapping.
+The environment around the skip is not fully visible, but it sits on a flat concrete or tarmac ground, indicating a typical waste management setting.
+The lighting suggests natural daylight, highlighting the textured plastic of the rubbish bags and the slightly weathered surface of the skip, aligning with professional rubbish removal services in London suburbs such as Brixton.
+The image is suitable for illustrating a waste collection scene associated with commercial waste disposal providers like Commercial Waste Brixton, focusing on the practical aspect of rubbish removal in urban or semi-industrial contexts.
+To start a formal complaint, the complainant should provide a clear description of the issue, relevant dates and any photographic evidence where appropriate.
 Although this is a legal and procedural document and does not include contact details, complaints should be lodged in writing to ensure an audit trail.
 When we receive a complaint we will record key details, allocate a unique reference and confirm how the complaint will be handled.
 This ensures clarity and enables effective tracking of the case through to resolution.

 How Complaints Are Handled